SolaceLabs/pubsubplus-cf-dev/README.md

 ### Deployment Step 3 - Deploy VMR(s) to BOSH-lite

-_Deploy only one and only once, you must use cleanup_bosh.sh if you want to re-deploy. if not sure what to pick just use the default with no parameters_
+_Deploy only one and only once, you must use bosh_cleanup.sh if you want to re-deploy. if not sure what to pick just use the default with no parameters_

 Example deploy the default which is "Shared-VMR" with a self-signed server certificate.